-- Neurological exam — This may include tests of muscle strength and reflexes.
+- Neurological exam.
+This may include tests of muscle strength and reflexes.

-- X-ray — This is performed mainly to rule out fractures.
+- X-ray.
+This is performed mainly to rule out fractures.

-- MRI — Magnetic resonance imaging provides the physician a clear view of the interior of the body, with more detail than an X-ray, showing the extent of disc collapse and cartilage deterioration.
+- MRI.
+Magnetic resonance imaging provides the physician a clear view of the interior of the body, with more detail than an X-ray, showing the extent of disc collapse and cartilage deterioration.

-- CT scan — Computed tomography also is a way to give physicians a more detailed view of the body’s interior.
+- CT scan.
+Computed tomography also is a way to give physicians a more detailed view of the body’s interior.

 Treatment options for disc deterioration

-At Laser Spine Institute, we offer a minimally invasive discectomy procedure that helps relieve pressure on the pinched nerve root by removing a small portion of the damaged disc.
-In some cases, our surgeons may recommend that you undergo a minimally invasive discectomy and stabilization, which entails the removal of the entire damaged disc and the insertion of an artificial disc in its place.
-This will help stabilize the spine and release the pinched nerve root.
+At Laser Spine Institute, we perform a minimally invasive discectomy procedure that helps relieve pressure on a compressed nerve by removing a small portion of the damaged disc.
+In some cases, our surgeons may recommend that you undergo a minimally invasive discectomy and stabilization, which is our outpatient alternative to traditional open spine fusion.